0xsapra/ctf/hack/web.md

 so we control a file and its content and this is what session.upload_progress does.
 It creates a file with name of phpsessionid in /varr/lib/php/sessions/ , if its disabled it doesnt create this file.

-## python general files to bruteforce
+# Python general files to bruteforce

 > get /proc/self/cmdline can leak the location where the python app is loaded